lissavcasas/ts-crash-course/README.md

-## TypeScript Crash Course , Brad Traversy
+## TypeScript Crash Course
+My notes from Brad Traversy and Awais Mirza

 ### What does TypeScript Offer?